This circuit is an easy one transistor bass and treble control circuit using a BC547 transistor.

 where,

-- The cutoff frequency Hz for the treble control, fc is the point at which the signal power begins to dramatically attenuate.
+- The treble control fcs cutoff frequency Hz is when the signal power starts to sharply decline.

-- Bass low pass filter: The low pass filter stage follows the same algorithm, but the cutoff frequency fc selected will be lower to target bass frequencies.
+- Bass low pass filter: The low pass filter stage uses the same method but in order to target bass frequencies a lower cutoff frequency are used.

-Potentiometers are commonly used by the bass and treble controls to adjust the resistor values R in the filter stages.
+The bass and treble controls frequently use potentiometers to modify the resistor values R in the filter stages.

 How it is Build:

-- Insert the BC547 transistor into the breadboard or solder it onto the PCB.
+- Install the BC547 transistor onto the PCB or place it onto the breadboard.

-- Identify the emitter, base, and collector pins of the transistor.
+- Calculate the transistors emitter, base and collector pins.

-- Connect the 100k potentiometer to the base of the transistor.
+- Connect the 100k potentiometer to the transistors base.

-- Connect one end of the potentiometer to the base, the other end to the ground, and the center pin to the collector of the transistor.
+- Join the center pin of the potentiometer to the transistors collector the other end to the base and the other end to ground.

-- Connect the positive and negative terminals of the power supply to appropriate points on the circuit.
+- Connect the power supplies positive and negative terminals to the proper position on the circuit.

 Connect the Output: